gazay/share_some_love/LOVE_by_author.md

   Follow on github: [@rwz](http://github.com/rwz)

-  I'd like to thank [**Pavel Pravosud**](http://github.com/rwz) for making my life easier by creating
+  A bunch of hugs to [**Pavel Pravosud**](http://github.com/rwz) for making my work easier by creating and maintaining

 [**multi_json**](http://github.com/intridea/multi_json).

-I wanna shake your hand and say that wihtout your work on it I would spent much more time and power!
+Keep doing the same great job as it’s fantastic!

 --------